ltrgoddard/thesis/bibl.markdown

 Reuck, A.V.S. de and Julie Knight, eds, *Touch, Heat and Pain* (London: J. & A. Churchill, 1966)

-Rider, Alistair, 'The "Curve over the Crest of the Hill": Carl Andre and Richard Long', in *Anglo-American Exchange in Postwar Sculpture, pp. 1945--1975*, ed. by Rebecca Peabody (Los Angeles, CA: Getty Publications, 2011), pp. 133--47
+Rider, Alistair, 'The "Curve over the Crest of the Hill": Carl Andre and Richard Long', in *Anglo-American Exchange in Postwar Sculpture, 1945--1975*, ed. by Rebecca Peabody (Los Angeles, CA: Getty Publications, 2011), pp. 133--47

 Riley, Peter, 'Peter Riley -- Excerpts from a Notebook', in *Certain Prose*, 2:3 [339--40], pp. 118--20

----, 'Working Notes on British Prehistory, or Archaeological Guesswork One', in *Certain Prose*., 1:14 (supplement) [234--47], pp. 47--73
+---, 'Working Notes on British Prehistory, or Archaeological Guesswork One', in *Certain Prose*, 1:14 (supplement) [234--47], pp. 47--73

 Rindler, W., 'Visual Horizons in World Models', *Monthly Notices of the Royal Astronomical Society*, 6 (1956), pp. 662--77

-'Robbins Report: Notice by the Council of the Senate', *Cambridge University Reporter* (19 February 1964), pp. 986--988

-'Roll Call', in *Certain Prose*., 1:15 [266], pp. 78--79
+'Roll Call', in *Certain Prose*, 1:15 [266], pp. 78--79

 Roosa, Robert V., 'Judging the New Liquidity Plan', *The Banker*, 117.499 (September 1967), p.
 756